Skip to main content

 Younger children get a smaller dose because that is the dose that has been found to provide excellent protection in that age group.
 Smaller doses are frequent for many vaccines and medications.

-For younger children - You can explain that the vaccine can help make sure they don’t get sick from COVID-19.
+For younger children: You can explain that the vaccine stops them from getting sick from COVID-19.
 It helps their body to quickly fight off the virus that causes COVID-19.

-The vaccine is so powerful that when they get it they help to protect the people around them including their family and friends because if they don’t get sick they can’t pass it on.
+The vaccine also helps to protect the people around them including their family and friends because if they don’t get sick they can’t pass it on.

 Yes.
 The COVID-19 vaccine can be given at the same time as other childhood vaccinations, including the flu vaccine.